canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 // My Neighbor Totoro
 ```

-Notice we wrote two LINQ methods nested.
+This time we wrote two nested LINQ methods.
 For every favorite movie, we only picked only its name.
 Here the "mapping" function was the delegate: `movie => movie.Name`.

 For more readability, we often align the nested LINQ methods vertically by the (`.`) dot.